-Many years of experience and quality provision have informed the establishment of the BDS graduate entry dental programme at UCLan.
+Many years of experience and quality provision have informed the establishment of the BDS graduate entry dental programme within our School of Dentistry.
 With just 29 students in each year, there is a high staff to student ratio and 100% success rate in gaining employment on this popular course.

-In September 2016 a BSc (Hons) Dental Hygiene/ Dental Therapy course will start at UCLan.
-This course will be unique in that the clinical element of the first two years will be fully integrated with that of the BDS students to develop full understanding of inter professional working from the beginning of both courses.
+The School has also launched a BSc (Hons) Dental Hygiene/ Dental Therapy course which is unique in that the clinical element of the first two years, is fully integrated with that of the BDS students to develop a full understanding of inter-professional working from the beginning of both courses.
 The clinical element of both of these courses is delivered at our state-of-the-art Dental Education Centres which ensure that our students are training in exactly the primary care environment they will be joining once qualified.
 This has contributed to our success as a School in the competitive Foundation Dental Selection process.

 The core postgraduate activity is a suite of part-time clinical master's courses, with exit awards available from most courses at Postgraduate Certificate and Diploma levels.